New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Introduction

 Our cohomological algorithm is based on the following key property:

-We will provide a proof of this property in~\cref{sec: overviewcohomology} and~\cref{sec: cohomologydetectinghomology}.
+We will provide a proof of this property in~\cref{sec: overviewcohomology,sec: cohomologydetectinghomology}.
 Our quantum algorithm based on this idea is summarized in~\cref{fig: cohomologytesting}.
 This leads to the following performance guarantee: \begin{theorem}[Time complexity of homology equivalence testing via cohomology, see~\cref{sec: hom_equiv_test_cohom}] Given a simplicial complex $K$ with classical description $\{\mathcal{S}_r\}$, determining whether two given $r$-cycles $c_{r_1}, c_{r_2}$ are homologous requires different resources depending on the construction method of the $r$-cocycle.
-If block encodings are constructed via projection onto $\ker(\delta_r)$, the quantum time complexity is $\mathcal{O}(r \log |\mathcal{S}_r|)$.
-Alternatively, in the manual construction via explicit representatives, the quantum time is $\mathcal{O}(\log |\mathcal{S}_r|)$, with an additional classical post-processing cost of $\mathcal{O}(r \log |\mathcal{S}_r|)$. \end{theorem}
+If block encodings are constructed via projection onto $\ker(\delta_r)$, the quantum time complexity is $\mathcal{O}(\log |S_r||S_{r+1}|)$.
+Alternatively, in manual construction via explicit representatives, the quantum time complexity is $\mathcal{O}(\log |S_r||S_{r+1}|)$. \end{theorem}